-Very few singers have the prowess to shape a generation's taste in music and last night we lost one of them.
-Playback singer Krishnakumar Kunnath, fondly known as KK, passed away in Kolkata on the night of May 31.
+Very few singers have the prowess to shape a generation's taste in music and KK was truly one of those artists.
+Playback singer Krishnakumar Kunnath, fondly known as KK, passed away in Kolkata on May 31, 2022.
 The 53-year-old was in the city to perform at a concert.
 KK was not only blessed with a soulful voice, but he was also part of Indian pop music's golden era, giving us songs that we find ourselves humming even today.

 Starting his career in the late 90s, KK, alongside singers like Shaan, Sonu Nigam, Alisha Chinai and Suneeta Rao gave India its own desi brand of pop music, that thrived for almost two decades, before fizzling out.
 But his surreal pop music debut with the 1999 hit album Pal, was just the beginning and he went on to become one of India's most noted playback singers in the new millennium, lending his voice to Bengali, Marathi, Assamese, Gujarati, Kannada, Tamil, Telugu and Malayalam film songs, apart from those in Hindi.